Piazza Bra: Statues and plaques

-Over time, the Bra’s prominence has made it a site for commemorative plaques and statues.
-The grandest is the equestrian monument to King Victor Emmanuel II, crafted by Ambrogio Borghi and unveiled on January 9, 1883, though its pedestal required reinforcement months later to bear the bronze’s weight.
+Over time, the Bra's prominence has made it a site for commemorative plaques and statues.
+The grandest is the equestrian monument to King Victor Emmanuel II, crafted by Ambrogio Borghi and unveiled on January 9, 1883, though its pedestal required reinforcement months later to bear the bronze's weight.

 Several plaques adorn the Liston palaces: one commemorates the massacre of October 6, 1866, noting “In this house, Carlotta Aschieri—25 and pregnant—fell butchered by Austrians, the last gasp of a dying tyranny”; another honors 18-year-old Luigi Lenotti, executed for desertion by Austrians; one marks Garibaldi’s “Rome or Death” oath to the crowd from Palazzo Gianfilippo; another remembers the Libyan war dead.
-Three plaques grace the City Hall: one for the 1866 plebiscite, one for Veronese war dead from 1848–1866, and one thanking the army for aid during the 1882 Adige flood.
+Three plaques grace the City Hall: one for the 1866 plebiscite, one for Veronese war dead from 1848 to 1866, and one thanking the army for aid during the 1882 Adige flood.
 A monument to the 6th Alpini Regiment’s fallen stands along the wall beside the Gran Guardia.